-In between preparing for the at-home pre-wedding dinner the evening before and all the wedding-related shopping and errands, we did manage to get in a couple of really great restaurants for their super fresh seafood.
+In between preparing to cater an at-home pre-wedding dinner I still managed to visit a couple of really great restaurants for their super fresh seafood.

-Granted, we visited the same digs on our last visit to La Jolla two years ago, but this time I was able to nab some really great photos to share with all of you, because I only re-visit restaurants I’m really impressed with.
+Granted, I visited the same digs on my last visit to La Jolla two years ago, but this time I was able to nab some really great photos to share with all of you, because I only re-visit restaurants I’m really impressed with.

 The restaurants featured in the photos below are just two of my favorites in the area, so at the end of this post I provide information and links to other restaurants, halal meat markets visited as well as favorite hotels and gift shops in the La Jolla-San Diego area.

 Roberto’s Taco Shop is in Mission Beach, California at 3202 Mission Blvd (between Mission Bay Dr & Ventura Pl) in San Diego, CA 92109 Tel.
 (858) 488-1610

 This tiny taco place is a real beach-goers dive.
 Passersby include tourists and locals alike, especially surfers.
 It’s literally a block from the Pacific Ocean so you’re bound to see people headed to and from the beachfront location.
 Skateboards and rollerblades are common methods of transportation here.

 Roberto’s is open late and the night time crowd does attract a younger, more robust clientele so if that’s not for you, just try to get there during the day.
 Take your tacos outside for some real people-watching.
 It’s a sport at this corner.

 Now, the reason we’re talking about this place: the food.
 Of course the meats are not (dhabiha) halal, so I obviously chose the fish tacos.
 I say, since you’re so close to the ocean, this is the place to get ’em, regardless.